 Future Generations Arunachal - An Overview

-- Realize Gandhi's dream to improve governance at the village level through the training of the state’s 6,000 locally-elected panchayat leaders (Gram Panachayat Members)
+We work to Realize Gandhi's dream to improve governance at the village level through the training of the state’s 6,000 locally-elected panchayat leaders (Gram Panachayat Members).
+Learn More About This Project

-- Establish a statewide network of community-based protected areas that protect the region’s rare biodiversity while integrating eco-tourism opportunities for local communities using indigenous conservation knowledge
+We work to Establish a statewide network of community-based protected areas that protect the region’s rare biodiversity while integrating eco-tourism opportunities for local communities using indigenous conservation knowledge Learn More About This Project

-- Expand opportunities for women through the training of women as Village Welfare Workers (volunteer community health agents) and the formation of self-help groups, and
+We work to expand oppurtunities for women through the training of women as Village Welfare Workers (volunteer community health hagents) and the formation of self hale groups.
+Learn More About This Project